nginxinc/nginx-ingress-workshops/OSS/labs/lab9/readme.md

 ## Lab 9: Deploy JuiceShop application, using VS/VSR manifests ##

 In this lab, we deploy a new application, leaving the current Cafe and Bar apps up and running.
-This new app environment is deployed using Nginx VirtualServer/VSRroute manifests.
+This new app environment is deployed using NGINX VirtualServer/VSRroute manifests.

 <br/>